savethekiddes/RapydML-ng/README.md

 ### Customizing Markup

-RapydML-ng is not limited to HTML.
-If you open up the `markup` directory, you will notice 3 files: `any`, `html`, and `html5`. `html` is the default markup RapydML-ng assumes if you omit the markup modifier when compiling your `.pyml` file.
+RapydML is not limited to HTML.
+If you open up the `markup` directory, you will notice 3 files: `any`, `html`, and `html5`. `html` is the default markup RapydML assumes if you omit the markup modifier when compiling your `.pyml` file.
 This markup is designed to limit you to valid HTML tags, but does not enforce any attribute limitations or HTML versions. `html5` is much stricter, enforcing valid HTML5 tags as well as attributes.
 Finally, `any` is the most relaxed of the 3, allowing you to use any tag with any attributes. `any` markup assumes every tag which has not been explicitly defined as a method (via the use of `def` keyword inside of your `.pyml` file) to be a valid markup tag.

 Using one of these as an example, you can create your own rules for any other *ML-like markup (SVG, XSLT, or XML that's custom to your project).
 The basic rules are very simple, but their combinations allow for very powerful customizations: